jwhb/UntisRouter/README.md

 Installation
 ------------

+- Make sure that the apache modules `headers` and `rewrite` are enabled
 - Download the [zipball](https://github.com/JWhy/UntisRouter/archive/master.zip "zipball") or clone the repository and move the files to a directory within the webserver's htdocs directory.
 - Open `application/config/config.php` and change the value of `$config['update_token']` to a new secret value.
 - Execute `application/sql/app.sql` in your destination database.